What is a Challenge?

 Activities in the Challenges are designed to encourage active learning.
 Read about Active Learning as a classroom approach in our Education brief here.

 What is the difference between a topic and a Challenge?

 Challenges are teaching and learning materials with a skill focus.
 They have a topic associated with them.
 For example, a Challenge called Can disease be prevented? is about disease and our health (its topic).
 During this Challenge, learners focus on developing their research skills.

 The Challenge topics have been carefully chosen to be age-appropriate, engaging and relevant to learners.
 These are issues of global importance and will be familiar to most teachers.

-You can see the topics of the Challenges in the long-term plans available on the Primary and Lower Secondary support sites.
+You can see the topics of the Challenges in the long-term plans available on the Lower Secondary support site.

-The materials within the Challenges have been designed to challenge and motivate the learners, hence their name.
-The materials can be adjusted according to the ability of the class.
+The materials within the Challenges have been designed to challenge and motivate learners, hence their name.
+The materials can be adjusted according to the needs and interests of the class.
 The focus is not on content knowledge but on skill development.

 How many hours of teaching time does a Challenge take?

 As a guide we would expect a Challenge to take around six hours of teaching time.
 Some take slightly longer, particularly when you are new to teaching them.